By Dr. Susan Lipkins, a leading authority in violence in high schools who has appeared on Oprah, The Today Show and CNN.

 It is difficult to talk with teens on a good day, and far harder after the horrific tragedy in Newtown, Conn.
 It is important to begin your conversation by being calm and collected, open to hear whatever your teen may say.

-Your next step is to find out what they know, what they think and how they feel about it.
+Your next step is to find out what they know, what they think, and how they feel about it.
 You may be surprised by their intense feelings or their lack of interest.
 Whatever the case, you want to accept them “where they are.”
 Answer the questions they have as simply and directly as possible, without elaboration.
 Reassuring them that they are safe, that their school and community is safe, and if need be, concretely point out the ways that their school protects them.

 Excessively Anxious Teens

-For teens who cannot stop thinking about the tragedy, it is important for them to express their fears in many ways, and you might suggest that they write about it, and/or draw.
+For teens who have high anxiety and cannot stop thinking about the tragedy, it is important for them to express their fears in many ways, and you might suggest that they write about it, and/or draw.
 Concretizing their feelings may help them to see their anxiety in the light of day and may enable you to allay their fears.
-If not, consider a technique that I call “changing the channel” (for a complete explanation please visit my website at www.realpsychology.com and search under OCD).
+If not, consider a technique that I call “changing the channel” (for a complete explanation please visit realpsychology.com and search under OCD).
 This essentially asks the person to limit the time they are obsessing and then directs them to change the channel in their mind.
 I also recommend limiting the amount of actual information that the teen is getting via the various media sources.
 A teenager who is obsessing may be anxious for other reasons and therefore their reaction is even more intense.
 If they have trouble sleeping, or functioning, and if this persists for more than a week, it is advisable to seek professional help.

 Mildly Affected Teens